-An entrepreneurial thinking placement is a structured, short term paid opportunity with a startup or social venture that has partnered with a student’s school.
+An entrepreneurial thinking placement is a structured, short-term opportunity (with honorarium) with a startup or social venture that has partnered with a student’s school.
 The goal is to empower students to develop and apply entrepreneurial thinking skills aimed at making them future ready.

 Experience Ventures offers five types of entrepreneurial thinking placements:

 Hack-a-thon or tech-a-thon

 A one- to two-day event in which companies present students with real world challenges and ask them to provide innovative solutions.

 Taking place over several weeks, these require students to build out more complete solutions to social, business, design or community challenges.

 Ventures present students with a specific project, and the school matches it to talent from a variety of disciplines and backgrounds.

 Students selected by the incubator receive unique opportunities to work with several companies over the course of a term.

 Interdisciplinary Team Projects

 Incubators create teams of students from more than one discipline and provide them with a project for a venture or group of ventures.

 Entrepreneurial thinking placements build a bridge between today’s needs and tomorrow’s challenges.
 Students experience innovation first-hand and learn how to apply its principles in their careers.
 Startups and social ventures can plan for the future knowing they have the right talent to power their growth.

 Experience Ventures is funded by the Government of Canada and will be delivered in partnership with 10 of the country’s leading colleges and universities from coast to coast.

 Why should your venture participate?